zkotti/gfoss_article_by_dmst/README.md

 In this article we share our experience, thoughts, opinions and recommendations regarding the aforementioned assignment.

-The article is written in Greek and an English edition is currently being developed.
+The article is provided in both Greek and English.

 Co-Authors:
 * [Georgios Kontosis](https://github.com/gkodosis)